Infected Belly Button Piercings – Symptoms & Treatments

 Before you touch your new piercing, you need to make sure you’ve thoroughly washed your hands with soap and water.
 When you’re working on cleaning your piercing, try not to touch the area more than you have to.

-And when you aren’t in the process of cleaning it, keep your hands off your belly button area.
+And when you aren’t in the process of cleaning your belly button piercing, keep your hands away from the area.
 It will heal faster if you aren’t constantly messing with it and you’ll keep bacteria away just from not touching it.

 You should also be on the lookout for other ways you might unknowingly infect your piercing without even touching it.
 You’ll want to stay away from submerging your piercing in water that could potentially be harboring harmful bacteria.

 That means you should stay away from pools and baths for a couple weeks as your piercing begins to heal.